 - 8 large egg whites

 Pre-heat the oven to 350 F. Lightly grease or oil two 9-inch round cake pans.
 Line the bottoms of the pans with parchment paper and, once in place, lightly grease or oil the paper.
 Dust the parchment and the sides of the pan lightly with flour and tap the sides of the pan to shake out the excess.
 Set aside.

 In a medium-sized mixing bowl, combine the flour, baking powder, and salt, and set aside.

 Smooth the batter into the prepared pans and bake for about 30 to 35 minutes, or until the cakes are golden brown and a toothpick inserted into the centers comes out clean.
-Transfer the cakes to a wire rack and allow them to cool for about 15-20 minutes before inverting the cakes onto the rack and removing the parchment.
-Turn the cakes back over to cool completely before assembling into a layer cake or icing with dairy-free frosting of your choice.
+Transfer the cakes to a wire rack and allow them to cool for about 15 to 20 minutes before inverting the cakes onto the rack and removing the parchment.
+Turn the cakes back over to cool completely before assembling into a layer cake or icing with the dairy-free frosting of your choice.